jwd-ali/ZigProgressView/README.md

   ## Usage

-> If you are using any dependency manager (pods , carthage , package manager)to integrate JProgressView.
+> If you are using any dependency manager (pods , carthage , package manager)to integrate ZigProgressView.
 Import ProgressView first:
 > ```swift
 > import ZProgressView
 > ```